Sawyer0/promptshield-beta/docs/Performance.md

 ### Implementation Notes

-- Gateway HTTP `/check` now streams directly from the request body into the scanner (no temp files), improving throughput by ~50x on small bodies.
+- Gateway HTTP `/check` streams directly from the request body into the scanner (no temp files), improving throughput by ~50x on small bodies.
-- `internal/scanner` maintains streaming‑first scanning with bounded memory and supports very large inputs (1 GiB benchmark included).
+- Streaming enforcement runs via Envoy `ext_proc` with sliding windows and bounded memory.
 - Chaos testing can be enabled via:
   - `PS_CHAOS=1` (enable)
   - `PS_CHAOS_FAIL_PCT=5` (percent operations fail)